MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 You can record a call in two ways:

-- Use the Game bar built into Windows 10 PCs
+- Use the Game bar built into Windows 10 PCs.

-- Use the Teams recording feature
+- Use the Teams recording feature.

 ### Record a call using the Game bar in Windows 10 PCs